 I’ve teamed up with some of my favourite Travel Bloggers to share our best film location travel tips for 2017.
-With one destination for every month, the only thing left for you to decide is where to go first…
+With one destination for every month, the only thing left for you to do is to decide where to go first…

 January: Santa Barbara, California, USA for Sideways

 “It never rains in Southern California” – that’s certainly true for Santa Barbara.
 I couldn’t believe when Vlogger Rahul from Plush TV told me he shot this beautiful sunny video in January!
 Just bear in mind that the sun sets early in January (around 5 pm).
 Otherwise discovering the wine region of Santa Barbara just like Miles and Jack do in the film Sideways (2004) is your perfect escape during the dark winter months elsewhere in the world…